ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React 19 Says Goodbye to forwardRef: The End of an Era - <a href="https://javascript.plainenglish.io/react-19-says-goodbye-to-forwardref-the-end-of-an-era-35edb63616b5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SVAR React DataGrid v2.3 — A Free Alternative for Advanced Data Tables - <a href="https://javascript.plainenglish.io/svar-react-datagrid-v2-3-a-free-alternative-for-advanced-data-tables-402f91eb5e44?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjali Singh Attri`**
+✍️ **posted by `SVAR UI Components`**

-<blockquote>React 19 has arrived with a groundbreaking change that will fundamentally alter how developers handle refs in function components.
-After…
+<blockquote>Working with tabular data in React might seem easy but can turn out to be a challenging task.
+You start with a simple feature list, but…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
+React Compiler Goes Stable: Revolutionizing Performance in React Apps - <a href="https://javascript.plainenglish.io/react-compiler-goes-stable-revolutionizing-performance-in-react-apps-5ebabda9b797?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nilupul Perera`**

+<blockquote>At React Conf 2025, the React team dropped a game-changing announcement
+Continue reading on JavaScript in Plain English »</blockquote>

-The Secret Sauce That Made My React App Load 2x Faster (Without Changing a Single Line of UI Code) - <a href="https://medium.com/@vishalkk4426/the-secret-sauce-that-made-my-react-app-load-2x-faster-without-changing-a-single-line-of-ui-code-cf1674c675dc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚛️ Day 01 — Introduction to React: The Future of Frontend Development - <a href="https://medium.com/@manulacooray/%EF%B8%8F-day-01-introduction-to-react-the-future-of-frontend-development-30cd783dd743?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodersWorld`**
+✍️ **posted by `Manulacooray`**

-<blockquote>Discover the hidden rendering tricks and bundle optimizations that doubled my app speed — without touching the UI.
+<blockquote>In the modern world of web development, user expectations are higher than ever.
+Websites are no longer static pages — they are dynamic…
 Continue reading on Medium »</blockquote>

-<h3>3.
-How to use useReducer in React JS Part 2 (with object) - <a href="https://medium.com/@ridoyzzaman957/how-to-use-usereducer-in-react-js-part-2-with-object-913fe1de3338?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ridoyzzaman`**

-<blockquote>In part 1, we have seen the basic use of useReducer.
-In this part we will see more advanced use of useReducer, where we can use objects
-Continue reading on Medium »</blockquote>

 <h3>4.
-Building Dynamic Digital Experiences with React JS Development - <a href="https://initfusion-it-company.medium.com/building-dynamic-digital-experiences-with-react-js-development-65cad29ef651?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deep Dive into React Project Structures: From Simple to Scalable - <a href="https://medium.com/@muskankumari00999.mk/deep-dive-into-react-project-structures-from-simple-to-scalable-9ac6e1a6467e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Initfusion Pvt.
-Ltd`**
+✍️ **posted by `Muskankumari Mk`**

-<blockquote>Empower your web presence with React JS, the modern JavaScript library for creating lightning-fast, interactive, and scalable user…
+<blockquote>Over the past few weeks, I’ve been refining my understanding of React project organization and wanted to share a structured evolution of…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How Small Should Your React Components Be?
-(Small Enough to Breathe, Big Enough to Matter) - <a href="https://medium.com/@halitderyaa/how-small-should-your-react-components-be-small-enough-to-breathe-big-enough-to-matter-d2d3f7e2d85e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React UI vs. Templates: When to Build from Scratch and When to Buy - <a href="https://medium.com/@allclonescript/react-ui-vs-templates-when-to-build-from-scratch-and-when-to-buy-96601ada611c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Halit Derya`**
+✍️ **posted by `Allclonescript`**

-<blockquote>There’s a charming myth in React circles: if you keep chopping components into smaller bits, everything becomes cleaner.
-It sounds…
+<blockquote>Know the difference between React UI and Templates.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Boost Your Productivity with a Simple ReactJS To-Do App - <a href="https://medium.com/@thedc__/boost-your-productivity-with-a-simple-reactjs-to-do-app-e6e96c71b732?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Power of Full-Stack Development in Modern Web Solutions - <a href="https://initfusion-it-company.medium.com/the-power-of-full-stack-development-in-modern-web-solutions-056a1efbecca?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `apps.thedc`**
+✍️ **posted by `Initfusion Pvt.
+Ltd`**

-<blockquote>Keeping your daily tasks organized can significantly boost your productivity.
-With a simple and intuitive To-Do app built using ReactJS…
+<blockquote>Empower your business with modern, scalable web solutions through expert full-stack development using React, Node.js, and cutting-edge…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Understanding useRef in React: The Secret Way to Access and Remember Values - <a href="https://longnguyenengineer.medium.com/understanding-useref-in-react-the-secret-way-to-access-and-remember-values-b30d724fe294?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Long Nguyen`**

+<blockquote>When you start working with React, you quickly learn how to use useState and useEffect to manage data and side effects.
+But there is…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Mastering useState and useEffect in React: The Heart of Functional Components - <a href="https://longnguyenengineer.medium.com/mastering-usestate-and-useeffect-in-react-the-heart-of-functional-components-42d55abd38fa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Long Nguyen`**

+<blockquote>React is all about building user interfaces using small, reusable pieces called components.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-The Mental Shift: From React Components to Next.js Systems. - <a href="https://medium.com/@mertfurkandgn/the-mental-shift-from-react-components-to-next-js-systems-75e43775f679?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Artistry of Organized Code: Mastering Next.js Application Architecture - <a href="https://javascript.plainenglish.io/the-artistry-of-organized-code-mastering-next-js-application-architecture-2bfdf9df3bb1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mert Furkan Doğan`**
+✍️ **posted by `StackSnacker`**

-<blockquote>Understanding Next.js requires shifting your mental model of how web applications work.
-React gives you the building blocks, but Next.js…
+<blockquote>Why File Structure Matters More Than You Think
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-FlashLearn: building a simple flashcard app with Next.js, TypeScript, and Tailwind - <a href="https://medium.com/@oadaramola/flashlearn-building-a-simple-flashcard-app-with-next-js-typescript-and-tailwind-1e60c54711f3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Most Concise Primer on Next.js App Router (2025 edition) - <a href="https://medium.com/@colizu2020/the-most-concise-primer-on-next-js-app-router-2025-edition-bca3e4c09a19?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oluwatosin A Daramola`**
+✍️ **posted by `Colin Zhou`**

-<blockquote>How I combined code and creativity to make a small learning tool that supports education
+<blockquote>The App Router is a new file-based routing system introduced in Next.js
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Cut Next.js Docker Build Time in Half (25min → 13min) - <a href="https://medium.com/@quicksilversel/how-i-cut-next-js-docker-build-time-in-half-25min-13min-5536abb6daa4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Zero-Cost Static Portfolio with Next.js, - <a href="https://sharathpc.medium.com/building-a-zero-cost-static-portfolio-with-next-js-3408e686ff8d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zoe`**
+✍️ **posted by `Sharath Chandra Pyarasani`**

-<blockquote>Learn how to reduce Next.js Docker build times on GitHub Actions by 48% using build cache persistence.
+<blockquote>How I created a fully automated portfolio website that pulls content from Medium and GitHub, deployed for free on GitHub Pages
 Continue reading on Medium »</blockquote>

-<h3>4. ⚙️ 20 Advanced Next.js Tips Every Developer Should Know in 2025  - <a href="https://medium.com/@MissLucina/%EF%B8%8F-20-advanced-next-js-tips-every-developer-should-know-in-2025-9c5e1472252a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Next.js 15 Basics: Build Your First Full-Stack React App - <a href="https://medium.com/illumination/next-js-15-basics-build-your-first-full-stack-react-app-be7fa16d5bca?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Lucina✨`**
+✍️ **posted by `Tabish anwar`**

-<blockquote>“Good developers use Next.js.
-Great developers use it right.” 💡
+<blockquote>“⚡ Setting Up Your Development Environment & First App”
-Continue reading on Medium »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

-<h3>5. ⚙️ 15 Advanced Next.js : Server Actions, Edge Runtimes, React Compiler & AI-Powered Apps  - <a href="https://medium.com/@theHackHabitual/%EF%B8%8F-15-advanced-next-js-server-actions-edge-runtimes-react-compiler-ai-powered-apps-302de47bc16c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Next.js 15 for Beginners: Your First Step into Full-Stack React - <a href="https://medium.com/coinmonks/next-js-15-for-beginners-your-first-step-into-full-stack-react-aa376f29f7fa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**

-<blockquote>“Next.js isn’t about pages anymore — it’s about performance, precision, and prediction.” 💡
-Continue reading on Medium »</blockquote>

-<h3>6.
-How to Use WordPress as a Headless CMS for Next.js - <a href="https://medium.com/@nakiboddin.saiyad/how-to-use-wordpress-as-a-headless-cms-for-next-js-f8b6a2067cb1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nakiboddin Saiyad`**
+✍️ **posted by `Tabish anwar`**

-<blockquote>In the world of modern web development, the term “Headless CMS” has been gaining a lot of traction, especially among developers looking…
+<blockquote>“⚡ Setting Up Your Development Environment & First App”
-Continue reading on Medium »</blockquote>
+Continue reading on Coinmonks »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>
 <h3>1.
-Top 10 Graphic Design Trends You Can’t Ignore in 2025 - <a href="https://medium.com/@inframey/top-10-graphic-design-trends-you-cant-ignore-in-2025-0d56e41ccd32?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Graphic Design Trends You Can’t Ignore in 2025 - <a href="https://inframey.medium.com/top-10-graphic-design-trends-you-cant-ignore-in-2025-0d56e41ccd32?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `aafaque`**